nan0s7/OAIPA/README.md

 Main goals:
 - doesn't look overly cluttered (compared to other ASCII IPA assignments)
 - covers most if not all of the IPA
-- one doesn't need to learn the sounds of arbitrary symbols like @, #, etc.
+- shouldn't have a need to learn the sounds of arbitrary symbols like @, #, etc.

 There are currently:
 - 15 capitalised versions of letters that represent a similar sound